pdfcpu/pdfcpu/generate/booklet.md

 Eight of your pages fit on one side of a sheet (eg A6 on A3).

 Pages are arranged similar to 4-up with btype=booklet (but without the rotation).
-Assemble by:

-- printing on both sides
+To assemble:

 - print on both sides
 - cut the sheets in half horizontally and then cutting those half-sheets in half vertically
 - arrange the sheet stacks for collation: moving left to right, then top to bottom, then by sheet (ie top-left sheet 1, top-right sheet 1, middle-left sheet 1, ...)